GeminiCCCC/SystemDesign/README.md

 a.
 Redis supports server-end data operations and owns more data structures and supports richer data operations.
 For complicated data operation Memcached will needs to copy data to client side and then set the data back which will greately increase the IO counts.
 So if you need cache to support more complicated structures and operations, Redis is a good choise.
 Memcached only supports simple K-V structure while Redis supports String, Hash, List and Sorted Set

 b.
-Redis only uses single core whilc Memchased utilizes multiple cores.
+Redis only uses single core while Memcached utilizes multiple cores.
 So Redis will perform better with small data storage.
 Memcaches outperforms Redis for storing data of 100k or above

 c.
 Memcached all data storage occurs in memory while for Redis when the phiscal memory is full Redis swap values not used for a long time to the disk.